openradar/oss_weather_radar_vm/doc/source/background.rst

 System integration
 ------------------

-The VM is a machine on its own, but you can easily connect any drives of your computer or network, or even run it in the cloud.
+The VM is a machine on its own, but you can easily mount any drives of your computer or network, or even run it in the cloud.